saumyajain1/hollywood-regression/README.md

 ## Project Highlights

-### Rigorous Data Management
+### Rigorous Data Preprocessing
-- The project began with a meticulous data cleaning process, addressing missing values, irrelevant variables and outliers from a dataset containing over 35 variables related to movie features and financial performance.
+- The project involves a meticulous data cleaning process, addressing missing values, irrelevant variables and outliers from a dataset containing over 35 variables related to movie features and financial performance.
+- Involves using methods such as Cook's distance to identify influential data points
 - Our data preparation phase set the groundwork for accurate and reliable statistical analysis, emphasizing the critical role of data integrity in statistical modeling.

 ### Sophisticated Statistical Analysis